mlz-ictrl/nicos/nicos_ess/loki/gui/inbox.md

 ## TODO
-- is_item_in_hidden_column needs to be updated
 - Handle hidden columns.
 - generate script from model.

 - For simultaneous what to do and what values to use.
-- Remove trailing rows but keep rows in between.
 - In simultaneous mode, use DO_SANS and use the time from SANS.
   - Warning if different times in SANS and TRANS.
 Or Gray out.
   - Use SANS times always and just do DO_SANS